marioy47/blog-site/posts/eslint-prettier-wordpress-config/index.md

 ## Prettier local configuration

-This part is completelly optional, but I like to add some **local** prettier rules.
+This part is completely optional, but I like to add some **local** prettier rules so the code is a close as the final product _while I'm writing it_.
+For instance, I want the code to use [tabs over spaces](https://developer.wordpress.org/coding-standards/wordpress-coding-standards/javascript/#spacing) as the WordPress coding standard recommends:

-This rules are taken from the [Jetpack Github site](https://github.com/Automattic/jetpack/blob/master/.prettierrc) and are kind of redundant, but work as a fallback.
+This rules are taken from the [Jetpack Github site](https://github.com/Automattic/jetpack/blob/master/.prettierrc) and are kind of redundant, but work as a fall-back.

 So lets create the `.prettierrc` file, and add the following: